RESOURCES | GLOSSARY

 LogMAR Chart: A chart for testing visual acuity (VA), consisting of five letters per line and where each line represents a logarithmic progression in size of letters.

-Meibomian Glands: Sebacious glands located in the upper and lower eyelids which secrete the outermost, oily layer of the pre-corneal tear film.
+Meibomian Glands: Sebacious glandslocated in the upper and lower eyelids which secrete the outermost, oily layer of the pre-corneal tear film.

 Monovision: Simultaneous correction of both distance and near vision by the prescribing of a distance lens in one eye (usually the dominant eye) and a near lens in the other.

 Myopia: A condition where the focus of an object falls short of the retina, resulting in a blurred and imperfect image (also known as near-sightedness).
+The spherical equivalent objective refractive error is ≤ -0.50 D in either eye.

 Myopia Control: The term given to the various methods used to reduce or arrest the progression of myopia.